less/old-lesscss.org/templates/pages/reference.md

     #408000

 ###hsva
 Creates a transparent color object from hue, saturation, value and alpha (HSVA) values.
-Note that this is not the same as `hsla`.
+Note that this is not the same as `hsla`, and is a color space available in Photoshop.

 Parameters: